-- (4) Notice of subsequent well operations.
-An Operator shall provide to the Surface Owner or agent at least seven (7) days advance notice of subsequent well operations with heavy equipment that will materially impact surface areas beyond the existing access road or well site, such as recompleting or re-stimulating the well. - (5) Notice during irrigation season.
-If a well is to be drilled on irrigated crop lands between March 1 and October 31, the operator shall contact the Surface Owner or agent at least fourteen (14) days prior to commencement of operations with heavy equipment to coordinate drilling operations to avoid unreasonable interference with irrigation plans and activities. - (6) Final reclamation notice.
-Not less than thirty (30) days before any final reclamation operations are to take place pursuant to Rule 1004, the operator shall notify the Surface Owner.
-Final reclamation operations shall mean those reclamation operations to be undertaken when a well is to be plugged and abandoned or when production facilities are to be permanently removed.
-Such notice is required only where final reclamation operations commence more than thirty (30) days after the completion of a well. - 305.g.
+- (2) Appointment of agent.
+The surface owner may appoint an agent, including its tenant, for purposes of subsequent notice and for consultation under Rule 306.
+Such appointment shall be made in writing to the operator and must provide the agent's name, address, and telephone number. - (3) Tenants.
+With respect to notices given under this Rule 305, it shall be the responsibility of the notified surface owner to give notice of the proposed operation to the tenant farmer, lessee, or other party that may own or have an interest in any crops or surface improvements that could be affected by such proposed operation. - (4) Notice of subsequent well operations.
+An operator shall provide to the surface owner or agent at least seven (7) days advance notice of subsequent well operations with heavy equipment that will materially impact surface areas beyond the existing access road or well site, such as recompletion recompleting or refracturing re-stimulating of the well. - (5) Notice during irrigation season.
+If a well is to be drilled on irrigated crop lands between March 1 and October 31, the operator shall contact the sSurface eOwner or agent at least fourteen (14) days prior to commencement of operations with heavy equipment to coordinate drilling operations to avoid unreasonable interference with irrigation plans and activities. - (6) Final reclamation notice.
+Not less than thirty (30) days before any final reclamation operations are to take place pursuant to Rule 1004, the operator shall notify the Surface Quarter of the Surface of the Sur - (7) Waiver.
+Any of the notices required herein may be waived in writing by the surface owner, its agent, or the local governmental designee, provided that a waiver by a surface owner or its agent shall not prevent the surface owner or any successor-in-interest to the surface owner from rescinding that waiver if such rescission is in accordance with applicable law. - g.
 Location Signage.
 The Operator shall, concurrent with the Surface Owner Notice, post a sign not less than two feet by two feet at the intersection of the lease road and the public road providing access to the well site, with the name of the proposed well, the legal location thereof, and the estimated date of commencement.
-Such sign shall be maintained until completion operations at the well are concluded. - 306.
-CONSULTATION AND MEETING PROCEDURES.
-Following the notifications provided for in Rule 305.c, an Operator shall comply with the following consultation and meeting procedures: - a.
-Surface owners.
-The Operator shall consult in good faith with the Surface Owner, or the Surface Owner's appointed agent as provided for in Rule 305 in locating roads, production facilities, and well sites, or other oil and gas operations, and in preparation for reclamation and abandonment.
-Such consultation shall occur at a time mutually agreed to by the parties prior to the commencement of operations with heavy equipment upon the lands of the Surface Owner.
-The Surface Owner or appointed agent may comment on preferred locations for wells and associated production facilities, the preferred timing of oil and gas operations, and mitigation measures or Best Management Practices to be used during Oil and Gas Operations. - (1) Information provided by operator.
-When consulting with the Surface Owner or appointed agent, the operator shall furnish a description or diagram of the proposed drilling location; dimensions of the drill site; topsoil management practices to be employed; and, if known, the location of associated production or injection facilities, pipelines, roads and any other areas to be used for oil and gas operations (if not previously furnished to such Surface Owner or if different from what was previously furnished).
+Such sign shall be maintained until completion operations at the well are concluded. - f.
+Posting.
+The operator shall, concurrent with the advance notice, post a sign at the intersection of the lease road and the public road providing access to the well site, of not less than two-feet by two-feet, providing the name of the proposed well, the legal location thereof, and the estimated date of commencement.
+Such sign shall be maintained until completion operations at the well are concluded.